 National title hopes are alive and well for top-ranked Kentucky, No. 2 Bowling Green, fifth-ranked UMass and No. 6 Virginia Tech.
-With quarterfinal victories Saturday, their tickets are booked for the national semifinals December 7 in Berks, PA, where the Wildcats and Minutemen will meet for the right to play the winner between the Hokies and Falcons.
+With quarterfinal victories Saturday, their tickets are booked for the national semifinals December 7 in Reading, PA, where the Wildcats and Minutemen will meet for the right to play the winner between the Hokies and Falcons.

 Winning Saturday to reach their first-ever NCR semifinals were Bowling Green and UMass.
 The Falcons defeated Clemson, 29-18, in Bowling Green, OH, and the Minutemen topped LSU, 27-12, in Amherst, MA.